 - Pass local or state laws raising the tobacco sales age to 21; and

-3. Increase taxes on other tobacco products.
+- Increase taxes on tobacco products by significant amounts.

 The Lung Association teamed up with the Greater Kansas City Chamber of Commerce and other partners to promote Tobacco 21 in the Kansas City metro area in 2018.
 Tobacco 21 raises the legal age of sale for tobacco products from 18 to 21.
 Thirty-three communities in the greater metropolitan Kansas City area have adopted Tobacco 21 ordinances, including 23 communities in Kansas and ten communities in Missouri.

 This represents more than 1.5 million residents of the greater Kansas City metropolitan area now living in Tobacco 21 communities with more on the way.
 The Lung Association has been asked to make presentations on Tobacco 21 to multiple other communities in Kansas and Missouri since adoption of these initial ordinances.

 The Lung Association received funding to work on tobacco point of sale issues in the Kansas City area.
 The grant rallies partners, advocates and supporters to implement policies in Jackson County, Missouri and Johnson County, Kansas to restrict the sale of flavored tobacco products (i.e. candy, menthol, etc.) to adult-only tobacco stores.
 During year one of the grant, youth and community engagement events were held to educate the community on best practices for these youth protection measures.

 During the 2019 legislative session, the American Lung Association in Kansas will continue to focus on lung health and work with partners to push for increased tobacco taxes and funding for tobacco control programs.
 The Lung Association will also continue to advocate for passage of Tobacco 21 laws at the local and statewide levels

 Sign up for the latest lung health news sent right to your inbox.